 D. Audio output to blind person:

-When a blind person is walking along a pathway, if there are any obstacles in their path, a camera takes a picture and sends it to the Arduino.
+In figure 9, when a blind person is walking along a pathway, if there are any obstacles in their path, a camera takes a picture and sends it to the Arduino.
 The YOLO uses its trained examples to classify the image and determines its corresponding name, such as "person", "vehicle", "bike", "water", etc. Textual images are converted to speech by the Arduino and heard by the blind person through a headphone.[5]
 The blind person is also informed of the object's precise nature and distance from them by hearing the distance between the object, which is determined by an ultrasonic sensor and themselves.

 Fig.9: output of Object detector